google/clusterfuzz/docs/production-setup/clusterfuzz.md

 2. In the [Firebase console], go to the **Auth** section and enable "Google" as a Sign-in provider.

-3. In the same section, go to the **Usage** tab and add the domains you plan on using to the "Authorized domains" list.
+3. In the same section, add the domains you plan on using to the "Authorized domains" list.
 The default domain for App Engine looks like `<project ID>.appspot.com`.

 ### Web API Key
 To obtain a web API key,